more_vert

 Impact

-The impact of our curriculum is that pupils:
+The impact of our curriculum:

-• have the personal, physical, and social skills they need to succeed in the next stage of their education.
+• Pupils have the personal, physical, and social skills they need to succeed in the next stage of their education.

-• enjoy, listen attentively, and respond with comprehension to familiar stories, rhymes and songs that are appropriate to their age and stage of development.
+• Pupils enjoy, listen attentively, and respond with comprehension to familiar stories, rhymes and songs that are appropriate to their age and stage of development.

-• Successful transition into Year 1.
+• Pupils have successful transition into Reception and Year 1.